Agalychnis callidryas: Description

 Agalychnis callidryas is an easily recognizable species due to its colorful appearance.
-In terms of size, males reach about 2 inches while females grow to 3 inches and are the larger of the two.
-Adult individuals are distinctively colored, with bright green bodies, light blue or cream colored bellies, and blue and yellow stripes along their sides.
+In terms of size, males reach about 2 in while females grow to 3 in and are the larger of the two.
+The adults are distinctively colored, with bright green bodies, light blue or cream-colored bellies, and blue and yellow stripes along their sides.
 Their feet are bright orange and have suction cups which help them adhere to the bottom of leaves where they spend most of their time.
-Their skin is smooth with little to no bumps, another feature which helps the frog blend into their leafy surroundings.
+Their skin is smooth with few to no bumps, which combined with their color helps the frogs blend into their leafy surroundings.
 Additionally, they have a gland that secretes mucus on the outermost layer of their skin to resist water loss and offer some defense against infections.
-An impressive feature is their bright red colored eyes with vertical slits.
-They do not have a true eyelid, but rather a nictitating membrane that allows light to enter the eye so that they will awaken when predators are approaching.
+They are named for their bright red slitted eyes, which do not have a true eyelid but rather a nictitating membrane that allows light to enter the eye even when closed so that they will awaken when predators are approaching.

-The frog's coloration is representative of flash coloration.
-Flash coloration describes when an organism displays certain colors at rest compared to when in motion.
-In the red-eyed tree frog's case, the frog's startling red eyes are hidden when its eyes are closed allowing it to blend in with leaves.
-When the frog is startled, it can flash its bright red eyes, orange webbed feet, and blue and yellow lateral stripes, which all serve the purpose of startling predators and allowing the frog time to escape.
-Although the frog is brightly colored, this does not convey toxicity or aposematism as it may in related tree frog species.